PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 > You have now generated a DirectLake-mode dataset which can be used to create Power BI reports.
 This is the end of the demonstration.
 Designing a report that looks good is left as an exercise for the reader.

+> While this document examined the steps required to set up and run  the demo, it did not really explain how the C# code created a Direct-mode dataset using the Tabular Object Model.
+If you want to understand how to write C# code to create a Direct-mode dataset, you should read **[CodeWalkthrough.md](CodeWalkthrough.md)**.